 Nowadays, there exist web sites that allow users to retrieve and install software in an easy way.
-The performance of these sites may be poor if they are used in wireless networks; the reason is the inadequate use of the net resources they need.
-If this kind of systems are designed using mobile agent technology the previous problem might be avoided.
-In this paper, we present a comparison between the performance of a software retrieval system especially designed to be used in wireless networks (e.g., mobile computers) and the performance of a software retrieval system similar to the well-known Tucows.com or Download.com web sites.
+The performance of these sites may be poor if they are used in wireless networks; the reason is the inadequate use of the net resources that they need.
+If these kinds of systems are designed using mobile agent technology the previous problem might be avoided.
+In this paper, we present a comparison between the performance of a software retrieval system especially designed to be used in a wireless network and the performance of a software retrieval system similar to the well-known Tucows.com web site.